Scholarships that empower the

 McGill Jewish Studies

-Micki and Norman Keesal Scholarship (McGill Jewish Studies)
+Micki and Norman Keesal Scholarship

 Established in 2011 and administered by the Jewish Community Foundation of Montreal.
 One scholarship awarded annually to an undergraduate or graduate student pursuing studies in the Department of Jewish Studies at McGill University.
 Awarded based on need and merit on recommendation of the Department of Jewish Studies.